-Figure E28 - General Fund Revenues Reserved for Debt Service
+Figure E24 - General Fund Revenues Reserved for Debt Service

 Park City is located in Summit County, Utah, in the heart of the Wasatch Mountains, 30 miles east of Salt Lake City and 40 minutes by freeway from the Salt Lake International Airport.
-Park City is one of the west's premier multi-season resort communities with an area of approximately 12 square miles and a permanent resident population of approximately 8,000.
+Park City is one of the West's premier multi-season resort communities, with an area of approximately 12 square miles and a permanent resident population of approximately 8,000.

-World renowned skiing is the center of activity being complemented throughout the year with major activities and events, such as the Sundance Film Festival, Kimball Arts Festival, concerts, and sporting events, along with a variety of other winter and summer related activities.
+World renowned skiing is the center of activity, being complemented throughout the year with major activities and events, such as the Sundance Film Festival, Kimball Arts Festival, concerts, and sporting events, along with a variety of other winter and summer related activities.

 Tourism is the major industry in Park City, with skiing, lodging facilities, and restaurants contributing significantly to the local economy.
-Park City is the home of two major ski resorts (Park City Mountain Resort and Deer Valley Ski Resort) with a third area (Canyons Resort) located only one mile north of the City limits.
+Park City is the home of two major ski resorts: Park City Mountain Resort and Deer Valley Ski Resort.
+Park City Mountain Resort combined with Canyons Resort during the 2015-2016 ski season to create the largest ski resort in the United States.